zerotohero-dev/zerotohero-web/content/content-creation/a-frictionless-blog-workflow.md

 ## Use the Source, Luke

-As I improve this script over time, the latest version will always be available in this blog's repository:
+As I improve these scripts over time, the latest versions will always be available in this blog's repository:

 * [**Zero to Hero** on GitHub](https://github.com/zerotohero-dev/zerotohero-web)

+All workflow scripts are now organized in the `./hack/` directory:

+* `new-post.sh` - Interactive post creation
+* `list-tags.sh` - Tag frequency analysis
+* `merge-tags.sh` - Bulk tag renaming
+* `normalize-tags.sh` - Remove duplicate tags
+* `assign-tags.sh` - Interactive tag assignment
+* `apply-tags-from-file.sh` - Bulk tag application
+* `find-posts-without-images.sh` - Find posts missing header images
+* `move-to-tips.sh` - Move posts between sections

-Check out the `Makefile` and `new-post.sh` in the root directory, and feel free to adapt it to your own workflow.
+The `Makefile` in the root directory provides convenient shortcuts to all these utilities.
+Feel free to adapt them to your own workflow.

 ## Links and Further Reference